CumulusNetworks/docs/content/cumulus-linux-515/Installation-Management/Upgrading-Cumulus-Linux.md

 ## Offline Package Upgrade

-Cumulus Linux is set up to use NVIDIA’s production APT repository by default, with the configuration defined in `/etc/apt/sources.list`.
+Cumulus Linux uses NVIDIA’s production APT repository by default, with the configuration defined in `/etc/apt/sources.list`.
 This allows the switch to directly access and install updates or packages from the internet.
 For networks without internet access, NVIDIA also provides a docker container that can host an APT repository locally, enabling your switch to retrieve packages from a server within your environment.
 To obtain the docker container, download it from the {{<exlink url="https://enterprise-support.nvidia.com/s/downloads" text="NVIDIA Enterprise support portal">}}.

 {{%notice note%}}
 You can run the docker container on your own server, or use {{<link url="Docker-with-Cumulus-Linux/" text="Docker with Cumulus Linux">}} to run it on a switch.
 If you run the container on a switch, run it with the `--network=host` option, and update {{<link url="Firewall-Rules/" text="firewall rules">}} to allow incoming connections.